andrey-git/home-assistant-custom-ui/docs/context-aware.md

 ### Context-aware hide
 In case you want a device to be a member of a group but not *show* in the group - use context-aware `hidden` attribute.
-Unlike regular `hidden: true` which hides the device in all views, context-aware `hidden: true` will hide the devices in specified groups only.
+Unlike the regular `hidden: true` which hides the device in all views, context-aware `hidden: true` will hide the devices in specified groups only.
 ```yaml
 homeassistant:
   customize: